-We will establish a Cwm Taf Carers Strategy Steering Group to be responsible for overseeing the delivery of the Strategy and monitoring performance.
-The Group will include Carers representatives.
+We will establish a Cwm Taf Carers Strategy Steering Group and any specific Task and Finish groups needed to be responsible for overseeing the delivery of the Strategy and monitoring performance.
+The Groups will include Carers representatives.

 Annual Action Plans